Geerodge/cheekytea.co.uk/README.md

 <p>Website created from the <a href="https://www.gatsbyjs.com/">Gatsby minimal starter</a>.</p>

-## 🚀 Website Overview
+## Website Overview

 **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the minimal starter.

-    ```shell
-    # create a new Gatsby site using the minimal starter
-    npm init gatsby
-    ```
+    Built with Gatsby and Sanity, using Snipcart for Ecommerce.